I’m a strategist, cheerleader, critical friend, and transformative collaborator. I help your team get things done.

 • When the NC General Assembly passed legislation changing principal licensure requirements, the NC Department of Public Instruction needed someone to quarterback the change.
 I led a statewide stakeholder group to recommend, design and implement needed policy and practice shifts.
 In coordination with the NCDPI team, we moved these recommendations successfully to and through the State Board of Education.

-• Excel Charter Schools in Boston was seeing some inconsistencies their special education program.
-Working with network leaders, I led a comprehensive network wide assessment (data review, observations, interviews) and synthesized sticky list of key recommendations.
+• Excel Charter Schools in Boston was seeing some inconsistencies in their special education program.
+Working with network leaders, I led a comprehensive network wide assessment (data review, observations, interviews) and synthesized a sticky list of key recommendations.
 A couple of years later, Excel can point to specific shifts that have driven student outcomes.

 Build New Programs & Systems